hed-standard/hed-specification/docs/source/03_HED_formats.md

 individual node names from some branch of the HED schema hierarchy separated by forward slashes (/).

-An important requirement of third generation HED is that the node names in the HED schema **must be unique**.
+An important requirement of third generation HED (versions >= 8.0.0) is that the node names in the HED schema **must be unique**.
 As a consequence, the user can specify as much of the path to the root as desired.